milchinskiy/ward/docs/api_user_guide.md

 ## 3. `ward.env` — environment and PATH tools

+Ward uses an environment overlay:

+- `env.set` / `env.unset` / `env.clear` modify Ward’s overlay only (they do not mutate the process-global OS environment).
+- Read operations (`env.get` / `env.list` / `env.is_exists` / `env.which` / `env.is_in_path`) resolve the effective environment: the process environment plus overlay modifications (overlay wins).
+- The overlay is applied to child processes spawned via `ward.process` and to the git invocations used by `ward.net.fetch.git`.
+For child processes, precedence is: process env → Ward overlay → per-command overrides (Cmd:env / Cmd:envs).

+Used to inspect and modify environment/Ward variables.
+Mutations are applied to the current process via local Ward env variables overlay to keep it safe in async contexts.

 ```lua
 local env = require("ward.env")
 ```

 ### 3.1 `env.get(key, default?) -> string|nil`

 Get environment variable `key`.
 If missing (or `key` is empty), returns `default`.

 ```lua